ik-01/BRB_BCSV/README.md

 # BRB_BCSV
- Tool for editing Sonic Boom: Rise or Lyric localization files
+ Tool for converting Sonic Boom: Rise or Lyric localization files to .xml and vice versa.

 ## Credits